Ski Touring Intro

 YOUR ADVENTURE PACKAGE

-On arrival day you meet with your guides and fellow climbers at the accommodation for a welcome briefing in the evening.
+On arrival day you meet with your guides and fellow skiers at the accommodation for a welcome briefing and dinner in the evening.
 Here you will have an opportunity to ask any last minute questions as well as share your pre trip excitement with your group.

 - 3 days ski touring introduction